 ‘URL’ – This column will store the web URL for the job position, providing easy access and retrieval for the job post for a user.

 ‘Job_source’ – A column to keep track of the portals used for applications (eg – LinkedIn, Indeed, etc.).
-This column is for the users analytical purposes to determine which portal has the highest count of applications
+This column is for the users analytical purposes to determine which portal has the highest count of applications.

 ‘Referral’ - It is used to indicate if the person has applied using referral.